Astrophysics (Index)About

 Astrophysics determines the critical density by observation of the universe's expansion and the universe's mass, the latter by direct observation of matter and by observation of apparent local effects of gravity on observed matter.
 The current estimate for the current critical density is about the mass of five hydrogen atoms per cubic meter.
 The actual density of ordinary matter (baryonic mass density) is estimated to be 0.2-0.25, but a density including dark matter, dark energy, and other energy (e.g., electromagnetic radiation) is very close to the critical density.

-The term density parameter, denoted by Ω, indicates a measure of the density scaled so that a value of 1 indicates the universe's critical density. Ω0 indicates the density parameter of the current universe (I presume "0" means at present, i.e., zero lookback time, in the manner that H0 indicates the Hubble parameter's value at present). Ωc is sometimes used for the density parameter that matches the critical density, i.e., 1.
+The term density parameter, denoted by Ω, indicates a measure of the density scaled so that a value of 1 indicates the universe's critical density. Ω0 indicates the density parameter of the current universe (I presume the "0" subscript means at present, i.e., zero lookback time, in the manner that H0 indicates the Hubble parameter's value at present). Ωc is sometimes used for the density parameter that matches the critical density, i.e., 1.

 The deceleration parameter (q) indicates the universe's acceleration/deceleration of expansion: above zero is a measure of deceleration, zero means expansion is steady, and below zero means the expansion is actually accelerating.
 The deceleration parameter is defined in terms of the scale factor (a), and is a (possibly constant) function of time: